w1nterl0ng/SpaceWalk/README.md

 #### Credits

-Thanks to [@timbrandin](https://twitter.com/timbrandin) and SpaceTalk for ths inspiration, and for the basic formatting of this readme.
+Thanks to [@timbrandin](https://twitter.com/timbrandin) and SpaceTalk for the inspiration, and for the basic formatting of this readme.

 ### License